AdobeDocs/experience-manager-65.en/help/assets/manage-collections.md

 1. Navigate to the [!DNL Assets] user interface and click search.

-1. Type the search keyword in the Omnisearch box and press `Enter`.
+1. Type the search keyword in the Omnisearch box and select `Enter`.
 Open the Filters panel and apply a search filter.

 1. From the **[!UICONTROL Files & Folders]** list, select **[!UICONTROL Files]**.